How to Lower Your Heart Rate While Running and Build Aerobic Base

 How to lower your heart rate while running

 Beginner runners often see their heart rate climb to 150–170 bpm within the first minutes of a run.
-When this isn’t caused by the external factors we discussed earlier, it comes down to how you manage your pace and intensity.
+When this isn't caused by the external factors we discussed earlier, it comes down to how you manage your pace and intensity.
+Here are four steps to lower it and stay in the right zone.

 1. Slow down

-Literally—even if that means dropping to a walk.
-If you’ve never run before, brisk walking is one of the best workouts you can do in the first few weeks.
+Literally, even if that means dropping to a walk.
+If you've never run before, brisk walking is one of the best workouts you can do in the first few weeks.

 If you're used to running at about 10:00–11:00 per mile (6:10–6:50 per km), you may need to slow down to 12:00–13:30 per mile (7:30–8:25 per km) to keep your heart rate in the right zone.